Sceki/fpe_orbital_dynamics/README.md

-# Fokker-Planck Equation for Uncertainty Propagation in Orbital Dynamics
+# Uncertainty propagation in orbital dynamics via Galerkin projection of the Fokker-Planck Equation

 Repository for the code of the paper: